gcanti/tcomb-form/API.md

 Returns an instance of `type` if the validation succeded, `null` otherwise.

+## opts.ctx: Any

+Useful to pass a context to deeply nested inputs.

 ## opts.value: maybe(Obj)

 A hash containing the default values of the form fields.